 1. Each participating entity will be responsible for the preparation, adoption, publication, and filing of all election orders, resolutions, notices, and any other documents required by the Texas Election Code or the entity's governing body, charter, or ordinances in relation to offices, propositions, and measures specific to such entities.
-Preparation and transmission of all necessary information and documents for same, and translation of same into languages other than the English language if required or desired, will be the sole responsibility of the participating entities with respect to offices, propositions, and measures specific to those entities.
+Preparation and transmission of all necessary information and documents for same, and translation of same into languages other than the English language if required or desired, will be the sole responsibility of the participating entities.
 Each participating entity will promptly provide to the Administrator with a copy of its election order and notice for the Election.